derveloper/donatr/README.md

 but it is not tied to any hackerspace. anyone who wants to collect donations could use it.

 ## collect donations
-create accounts and donatables. accounts then tranfere money to donatables. accounts have a balance where the money is withdrawn from. deposits are made of negative amount donatables. one could use it like a prepaid system.
+create accounts and donatables. accounts then transfer money to donatables. accounts have a balance where the money is withdrawn from. deposits are made of negative amount donatables. one could use it like a prepaid system.